python/typing/docs/guides/writing_stubs.rst

 It may be instructive to examine `typeshed <https://github.com/python/typeshed/>`__'s `setup for testing stubs <https://github.com/python/typeshed/blob/main/tests/README.md>`__.

 To suppress type errors in stubs, use `# type: ignore` comments.
-Refer to the style guide for error suppression formats specific to individual typecheckers.
+Refer to the :ref:`type-checker-error-suppression` section of the style guide for error suppression formats specific to individual typecheckers.

 ..